-Above left: Alan Styles punting on the River Cam was a familiar sight in the mid-1960s Above right: Alan relaxes with sister Maureen at the Anchor pub Photos courtesy Maureen Greenwood

-Ian Styles, was born in North Shields then brought up with his three sisters in Darwin Drive, Cambridge.
+Above left: Alan Styles punting on the River Cam was a familiar sight in the mid-1960s Above right: Alan relaxes with sister Maureen at the Anchor pub Photos courtesy Maureen Greenwood lan Styles, was born in North Shields then brought up with his three sisters in Darwin Drive, Cambridge.
 He went to Chesterton School and sang in St Luke's Church choir.
-So good was his voice that he was asked to sing in King's College carol concert.
+So good was his voice that he was asked to sing in a King's College carol concert.
 Having spent two years in the Merchant Navy, Alan thought he could ignore the national service call-up, but his sister Ann tells how there was a loud knock on the door by the Military Police who then marched him off to Germany.
 In Germany, Alan taught himself piano, saxophone and clarinet.
 During the late 1960s he played with the Soul Committee along with his friend Dick Parry.
+Otherwise, Alan was well-known as a cool, cult figure who ran the punts for Scudamores down at the Mill with his friend Hank Wingett.
+He was also often seen walking into the El Patio coffee bar with his girlfriend Ashling Rayner in matching black leather clothes and boots.
+Also notable was his preferred transport: a green MG Roadster.
+Alan became road manager for Pink Floyd at the end of the 1960s and, during his travels with the band he decided he would settle in California, In 1972 he returned to Cambridge to tie up loose ends (including selling his saxophone back to Ken Stevens) before finally leaving for California in 1973.
+Alan died in the US on December 8 2011.

-Alan's Breakfast
+Thanks to Alan's family

-Alan's Psychedelic Breakfast is a three-part track from Pink Floyd's 1970 album Atom Heart Mother.
+Alan's Breakfast Alan's Psychedelic Breakfast is a three-part track from Pink Floyd's 1970 album Atom Heart Mother.